-● App Clips
+App Clips

-The next big update to iOS will change many aspects of how users will access apps and view information.
+  The next big update to iOS changes many aspects of how users access apps and view information.
 Despite the pandemic interrupting the last few months of development, Apple was still able to come on stage at WWDC swinging.
 Home Screen Widgets, App Library, a new translation feature, and speed improvements and design changes add up to a sizeable release.

   iOS 14 Features

   Widgets can take up a 2x2, 2x4, and 4x4 space on the Home screen.
 They can also be stacked into groups that can be swiped through by the user.
 Widgets cannot have interactive elements and will only display information.
 Widgets act as launchers for apps that will deep link users to whatever content is being displayed at that moment.